WPP Mission and Goals

-The successful completion of the Writing Proficiency Program will become a graduation requirement for all LU students starting with the graduating class of 2013.
+For all other LU students, the successful completion of the Writing Proficiency Program will become a graduation requirement for them starting with the graduating class of 2013.
 The WPP requirement for graduation consists of three steps:

 - Passing the blue book requirement in ENG 101, which is the Writing Proficiency Exam

 - Taking four writing intensive courses approved by the major department

 - Submitting a successful portfolio (consisting of four documents) that is approved and certified by the major department and the Chair.
 Students who fail the portfolio requirement will be required to attend a prescribed number of writing workshop and submit a revised portfolio.

 Once the students successfully complete the WPP, they will be certified for graduation by the Registrar’s Office.

 The Writing Proficiency Program has three (3) goals:

 - To create an environment at Lincoln University in which writing skills and writing instruction are given high priority.

 - To ensure that Lincoln students graduate with a high standard of competence, professionalism, and engagement while writing in English, as reflected in the course work throughout the disciplines.